Creative Ways to Write a Thank-You Note for Donations

 “Nonprofits who raise a lot of money get really good at thanking and reporting,” said fundraising expert Otis Fulton in a recent conversation about the psychology of giving.
 “They thank people a lot.
 But too many organizations neglect these two steps.”

-You get it—thanking donors for their charitable giving is important.
+You get it—thanking donors for their charitable giving is essential.
 It’s a valuable way to keep them connected and engaged with your cause before, during, and after each campaign.
 But maybe understanding the reason for gratitude was never your issue, and you’re more curious about the practical side.
 Well, we’ve got you covered.

 What Makes a Good Thank You?

-When thanking donors, you want to ensure your thank-you note reinforces the passion and emotion that drove someone to donate to you in the first place while also thanking them for their dedication.
+When thanking donors, you want to ensure your thank you note reinforces the passion and emotion that drove someone to donate to you in the first place while also thanking them for their dedication.
 Here are some components of a quality thank you that influence donors to continue supporting you into the future.

 1. Timing